sayeemabdullah/A-Library-Website-Frontend/README.md

 ![alt-text](https://github.com/sayeemabdullah/A-Library-Website-Frontend/blob/main/src/Screenshots/add%20books.png "Add Books")

-**Add Book** page is only for **Admin Only** but if you are general user you can visit the page and try to add books but unfortunately you cannot.
+**Add Book** page is for **Admin Only** but if you are general user you can visit the page and try to add books but unfortunately you cannot.

 And something I almost forgot to mention if you are not logged inyou cannot go to any other tabs/pages.
 If you try to you will get a message shown in the below figure.